Top 12 Venture Capital Firms in Boston

 11. Flare Capital Partners

-Flare Capital Partners is a venture capital firm that provides capital to early-stage and emerging healthcare technology companies.
-They focus on businesses that are working to improve the quality, accessibility, and efficiency of healthcare.
+Flare Capital Partners is a venture capital firm that provides funding to early-stage and emerging companies in the healthcare technology sector.
+They focus on supporting businesses that are developing new solutions for the healthcare industry.

-The firm’s most notable characteristic is its ability to invest across a company's lifecycle, from seed funding through to private equity.
-This multi-stage capability, combined with a sharp focus on health tech, signals they are a specialized, long-term partner for founders in the space.
+The firm is notable for its ability to invest across a company's full lifecycle, from seed rounds to private equity.
+This multi-stage approach, combined with a specific focus on health tech, shows a deep commitment to the sector.

 You can refer to their website here.